rails/rails/guides/source/active_record_querying.md

 Client.where('locked' => true)
 ```

-In the case of a belongs_to relationship, an association key can be used to specify the model if an ActiveRecord object is used as the value.
+In the case of a belongs_to relationship, an association key can be used to specify the model if an Active Record object is used as the value.
 This method works with polymorphic relationships as well.

 ```ruby
 Post.where(author: author)